|

 Lately, I also enjoy working on supporting collaborative/concurrent

-modelling/engineering and on building the next generation of analog computers.
+modelling/engineering and on building modelling and simulation tools to support the next generation of analog computers.

 In the 90s, I worked on my PhD under the supervision of Prof. Ghi(slain) Vansteenkiste at biomath,